lllohr/Ocean_Plastic_Pollution/README.md

 3. Renaming columns
 4. Assigning new vaules to Country codes and plastic pollution
 5. Created a diagram to combine tables for PostgreSQL
-- The image below represents the common connect between our datasets, country:
+- The image below represents the common connect between our datasets - country:

 ![QuickDBD-ocean_plastic_pollution](https://user-images.githubusercontent.com/96746207/181399878-1bd2fbae-3bd6-4e1d-a849-fd668410c974.png)